 Zhuilu Old Trail Introduction

-The Zhuolu Ancient Trail is part of the Hehuan Cross-Country Trail from the Japanese colonial period.
-Along the trail, there are tribal ruins, monuments, and more, making it of significant historical and cultural value.
-Therefore, it has been designated as a "Historic Preservation Area."
-In 2008, after maintenance and renovation by the Taroko National Park Authority, it was reopened to the public.
-Visitors wishing to explore must apply for entry permits in advance from the park authority.
-Visiting the Zhuolu Ancient Trail offers an opportunity to experience the rich and pristine natural scenery and to learn about rare and precious native plants.
-The view of the Liwu River Gorge from the trail is extensive, making the hike feel as though one is walking on clouds.
-Some sections of the trail cross the Zhuolu Grand Cliff, where the path is narrow, and there is a vertical drop of about 500 meters to the Liwu River Gorge, making it a highly challenging trail.
-Therefore, it is not suitable for the weak, those with cardiovascular diseases, those with acrophobia, pregnant women, and children.
-The park authority has also installed protective barriers or chains at the narrow cliff sections to ensure the safety of climbers.
-Before entering the trail, visitors must adhere to the relevant regulations and safety precautions, and make every effort to preserve the fragile natural landscape.
+Zhuilugu Trail is part of the Hehuan Mountain Crossing Path from the Japanese colonial period.
+Along the way, there are remnants of tribal sites and monuments, which have significant historical and cultural value, thus designated as a "Historic Preservation Area."
+In 2008, after maintenance by the Taroko National Park Administration, it reopened to the public.
+Visitors wishing to explore the trail must apply for entry through the Taroko National Park Administration in advance.
+Exploring Zhuilugu Trail allows one to experience the rich, pristine natural scenery and encounter rare and valuable native plants.
+Additionally, views of the Liwu River Gorge from the trail provide a broader perspective, making it feel as though one is walking on clouds.
+Some sections of the Zhuilugu Trail traverse the Zhuilugu Grand Cliff, where the path is narrow and there is a vertical drop of about 500 meters into the Liwu River Valley, making it a highly challenging trail.
+Therefore, individuals who are weak, have cardiovascular diseases, fears of heights, pregnant women, and children are not advised to enter.
+The Taroko National Park Administration has also installed guardrails or chains in the narrow cliff sections to ensure the safety of climbers.
+Before entering the trail, visitors must adhere to the relevant regulations and safety notices and make every effort to protect the fragile natural environment.